News

 Although measures were in place to deal with earthquakes, measures against tsunamis were inadequate.

 The observation deck in front of the nuclear power plant building that we visited is about 300 meters from the building.
-Some staff members were surprised that they could see that far without special equipment.
+Some staff members were surprised that they could view it from that distance without special equipment.

-We checked the time when we were in areas with high levels of radiation, but masks were optional and we mostly just wore our regular clothes.
-The workers, with a few exceptions, also wore their regular work clothes.
-It has taken time since the accident, but the environment on the premises is gradually improving.
+We checked the time while touring areas with high levels of radiation, but masks were optional and we mostly just wore our regular clothes.

-The common impression shared by the staff after the tour was that they had once again realized the importance of experiencing things on-site.
-There was a considerable discrepancy between the information they had in their heads and the actual situation they saw on-site.
+A common impression shared by the staff after the tour was that it reminded them of the importance of experiencing things on-site.

 We would like to continue thinking about how we can use this experience to pass on our earthquake disaster heritage.